Home » Kitchen » Soups, Stocks, Broths + Chili » How to Make and Can Chicken Broth or Stock

 This post shows How to Make and Can Chicken Broth or stock.
 I first share my recipe for Chicken Broth/Stock and then show how to pressure can for long-term pantry storage.
 This procedure applies to any meat or bone broth.
 I use a Presto Pressure Canner to pressure can all my stocks, broths, and soups.

 At the risk of sounding like Ma Ingalls of ‘Little House on the Prairie’ fame, I’m all about canning my own stocks, broths, and soups.
-I’ve been making and canning my own chicken broth, beef broth, vegetable broth, and soups for about 15 years now, and can’t even imagine purchasing these pantry staples ever again.
+I’ve been making and canning my own chicken broth, beef broth, vegetable broth, and soups for over 15 years now, and can’t even imagine purchasing these pantry staples ever again.

 And as if those weren’t enough reasons to convince you to make and can your own homemade chicken broth or stock, the economics of it just might.
 With 5 pounds of organic chicken legs ($9.00), 8 carrots, 6 stalks of celery, and 3 onions, I can put up 8 quarts of organic, no additives, no sodium, nothing but goodness chicken stock PLUS another 1-2 quarts of chicken bone broth AND (for those with pups at home) 2 dozen ‘chicken cupcakes’ for their true enjoyment.